alt-dima/prescaler/README.md

 # Prescaler
-Prescale/ScaleUp your HPAs in Kubernetes minutes before regular spikes of load/traffic (like on round hours) and let HPA do the rest after (to continue scale up or scale down after spike)
+Prescaler allows you to proactively scale up your Kubernetes HPAs minutes before anticipated spikes in load or traffic, such as those occurring on the hour.
+After this initial prescaling, your HPA will manage subsequent scaling, either continuing to scale up or scaling down once the spike has passed.

 ## Description
-Imagine you have a Deployment of SuperHeavyApp in your Kubernetes with 10 replicas and HPA.
+Imagine you have a Kubernetes deployment of `SuperHeavyApp` with 10 replicas and an associated **Horizontal Pod Autoscaler (HPA)**.
-Every hour you have short/fast/temporary spike of traffic that requires to scale SuperHeavyApp up to +50% of pods.
+Every hour, your application experiences a brief, intense traffic spike that necessitates scaling `SuperHeavyApp` up by 50% (requiring 5 additional pods).

-For example,
+Here's how a typical scenario might unfold:

-- At 8:30:00 = 10 SuperHeavyApp ready pods, HPA at 70% from 2000mCPU among 10 pods
+- **8:30:00:** You have 10 `SuperHeavyApp` pods ready, with HPA at 70% CPU utilization (based on 2000mCPU across 10 pods).
-- At 8:55:00 = 10 SuperHeavyApp ready pods, HPA at 70% from 2000mCPU among 10 pods
+- **8:55:00:** Still 10 `SuperHeavyApp` pods ready, HPA remains at 70% CPU utilization.
-- At 9:00:00 = 10 SuperHeavyApp ready pods, HPA at 140% from 2000mCPU among 10 pods, spike of traffic begins
+- **9:00:00:** The traffic spike begins.
+You still have 10 `SuperHeavyApp` pods ready, but HPA CPU utilization jumps to 140%.
-- At 9:00:30 = HPA triggers to scale +10 pods, clients get throttled/distrupted (getting 503/504)
+- **9:00:30:** HPA triggers a scale-up of 10 additional pods.
+However, clients experience throttling or disruptions (receiving 503/504 errors) due to the delay.
-- At 9:02:00 = 10 SuperHeavyApp ready pods, 10 pods in pending state waiting for node, HPA at 140% from 2000mCPU among 10 pods, spike of traffic ends
+- **9:02:00:** The traffic spike ends.
+You have 10 `SuperHeavyApp` pods ready, but 10 new pods are stuck in a pending state, waiting for a new node.
+HPA is still at 140% CPU utilization (among the initial 10 pods).
-- At 9:03:00 = New node added to cluster (by Karpenter/CA), 10 new pods become available, HPA at 70% from 2000mCPU among 20 pods
+- **9:03:00:** A new node is added to the cluster (by Karpenter/Cluster Autoscaler), and the 10 new pods become available.
+HPA now shows 70% CPU utilization (among 20 pods).
-- !?!?!?
+- **!?!?!?**
-- At 9:08:00 = HPA scales back to 10 SuperHeavyApp pods, HPA at 70% from 2000mCPU among 10 pods
+- **9:08:00:** HPA scales back down to 10 `SuperHeavyApp` pods, with CPU utilization at 70% (among the 10 pods).

-In this case we have two options
+## In this case we have two options:
-- Configure HPA to scale on 40% of CPU usage and `stabilizationWindowSeconds: 3600` so it will be upscaled most of the time with wasted resources/money
+- Configure **Horizontal Pod Autoscaler (HPA)** to scale based on **40% CPU usage** with a `stabilizationWindowSeconds` of `3600`.
+This will keep it upscaled most of the time, leading to wasted resources and money.
-- Use Prescaler!
-And configure Prescaler CR for SuperHeavyApp HPA/Deployment to prescale by +50% at `"56 * * * *"`, and Prescaler will at 8:56:00 do:
+- Use **Prescaler**.
+For the `SuperHeavyApp` HPA/Deployment, configure Prescaler's Custom Resource (CR) to prescale by **+50% at "56 * * * *"**.
+At 8:56:00, Prescaler will:
-  - Change HPA's CPU AverageUtilization from 70% to 35% and hpa.Spec.Behavior.ScaleUp.StabilizationWindowSeconds = 0 (to scaleUp right now)
+    - Change HPA's CPU `averageUtilization` from 70% to 35% and set `hpa.Spec.Behavior.ScaleUp.StabilizationWindowSeconds` to 0 (for immediate scale-up).
-  - HPA will begin scaling X2 from 10 to 20 pods, Prescaler will begin to wait XX sec
+    - HPA will start scaling up from 10 to 20 pods (2x).
+Prescaler will then wait for XX seconds.
-  - HPA scaled to 20 pods, Prescaler waited and reverts back HPA's CPU AverageUtilization and hpa.Spec.Behavior.ScaleUp.StabilizationWindowSeconds to original values
+    - Once HPA has scaled to 20 pods, Prescaler will revert HPA's CPU `averageUtilization` and `hpa.Spec.Behavior.ScaleUp.StabilizationWindowSeconds` to their original values.
-  - HPA remains upscaled (real usage remains 35% among 20 pods) up to `behavior.scaleDown.stabilizationWindowSeconds`, which **better to increase to 10 minutes** (default is 5 minutes)
+    - HPA will remain upscaled (with real usage at 35% across 20 pods) until `behavior.scaleDown.stabilizationWindowSeconds`. **It's better to increase this to 10 minutes** (the default is 5 minutes).
-  - At round hour (9:00:00) you receive a spike of traffic and cpu usage naturally increase to expected 70% (among 20 pods)
+    - At the top of the hour (9:00:00), you'll experience a traffic spike, and CPU usage will naturally increase to the expected 70% (across 20 pods).
-  - If the spike continue, HPA will not scale down, event continue to natively scale up
+    - If the spike continues, HPA will not scale down; it will even continue to scale up natively.
-  - If the spike ends, HPA will scale down after spike ends (spike ended at 9:03:00 +5 minutes => at 9:08:00 hpa scales down)
+    - If the spike ends, HPA will scale down after it concludes (e.g., if the spike ends at 9:03:00, HPA scales down at 9:08:00, i.e., 9:03:00 + 5 minutes).
-  - And so on for every round hour
+    - This process repeats for every hour.

 Important!
 If your SuperHeavyApp takes a lot of time to start: